Installing QC:DE on Linux

 If you try to run the game again, it will most likely still be missig more dependencies, so repeat the process detailed above until the game starts.

-.
+To search in the repositories, we’ll need a utility named apt-file.
 It might not come pre-installed on your OS, so if that’s the case, install it.

 sudo apt install apt-file